Becoming a Dental Hygienist in Louisiana

 New Orleans, Harvey and Metairie are cities in which some of the highest paid dental hygienists can be found working in this state.

-As a dental hygienist, you will find employment at hospitals, dental clinics, schools or even prisons.
+As a dental hygienist in Louisiana, you will find employment at hospitals, dental clinics, schools or even prisons.
 With the passion to show people how to maintain their dental health and the tools to do your job effectively, you can experience a very rewarding and fruitful career as a dental hygienist.